 Nanaimo, BC

-Comedy/ 1 character, 1 female/ One Act
+Comedy/ 1 character, 1 woman/ One Act

 Synopsis: Meet Rowena Riddle: middle-aged superhero and irrepressible raconteuse.
 She is on a mission.
 The only problem is … she can’t remember what it is!
 Can the audience help her?